mrkaleArduinoLib/gbj_appbucket/README.md

 #### Description
 The method returns rain water volume in millimeters per square meter of the current or recent rainfall.
 - The volume is calculated from the very first bucket tip until the recent tip.
-- During the pending rainfall its volumne is suitable for publishing to the IoT platform as telemetry.
+- During the pending rainfall its volume is suitable for publishing to the IoT platform as telemetry.

 #### Syntax
     float getVolume()